And you wonder why they want to shut down the internet…….

 November 21, 2009

-General, Politics Bilderberg, Brussels, CFR, copenhagen, council on foreign relations, EU, European Union, G20, global governance, global government, New World Order, Obama, Rompuy, Trilateral commission Comments Off
+General, Politics Bilderberg, Brussels, CFR, copenhagen, council on foreign relations, EU, European Union, G20, global governance, global government, New World Order, Obama, Rompuy, Trilateral commission Comments Off on New EU President Rompuy announces 2009 as “first year of global governance”

 Many of us already knew this was what the G-20 and other groups were working on, while others called us conspiracy theorists.
 Now they just come out in the open and tell you, “we now have global government” (1m:56sec into video) and most hardly noticed the change.
 Just as they denied the Council on Foreign Relations existing and now you see them on TV all the time as a “think tank”.